TimLangePN/ntest/README.md

 ## Usage

 Using `ntest` is fairly simple.
-You only need to provide the address by using the `-a` flag.
+You only need to provide the address by using the `-a` flag, doing so will already allow you to perform all the tests.

 ```sh
 ❯ nstest -a bschaatsbergen.com